Lewis Chua

-Lewis Yong Hwee Chua (born 28 August 1991) is a Singaporean male weightlifter, competing in the +105 kg category and representing Singapore at international competitions.
+Lewis Chua Yong Hwee (born 28 August 1991) is a Singaporean male weightlifter, competing in the +105 kg category and representing Singapore at international competitions.
 He competed at world championships, most recently at the 2013 World Weightlifting Championships.

 Chua qualified for the 2014 Commonwealth Games after lifting a total of 312kg at the Singapore National Open.

 During the 2014 Commonwealth Games, Chua broke Singapore clean-and-jerk record of 180kg with 182kg.
 Chua lifted 133kg in the snatch, recording a total of 315kg total to be placed 10th.